Getting Started with Data Integration

 allow any-user to manage buckets in compartment <compartment-name> where ALL {request.principal.type = 'disworkspace', request.principal.id = '<workspace-ocid>', request.permission = 'PAR_MANAGE'}

-Different types of policies (resource principal and on behalf of) are required for Object Storage.
-Policies required also depend on whether the Object Storage instance and Data Integration instance are in the same tenancy or different tenancies, and whether you create the policies at the compartment level or tenancy level.
-Review more examples and this blog to identify the right policies for your needs.
+Different types of policies (resource principal and on behalf of) are required for using Object Storage.
+The policies required also depend on whether the Object Storage instance and Data Integration instance are in the same tenancy or different tenancies, and whether you create the policies at the compartment level or tenancy level.
+Review more examples and the blog Policies in Oracle Cloud Infrastructure (OCI) Data Integration to identify the policies that you need.

 allow any-user to read secret-bundles in compartment <compartment-name> where ALL {request.principal.type = 'disworkspace', request.principal.id = '<workspace-ocid>'}